rashmijrao1991/Qualitative-Human-Activity-prediction-in-Fitness/report.md

     pretest$problem_id <- testdata$problem_id

-**Checking and removing the variables whose variance are close to zero** Variables with nearly zero variance have less prediction value, so we need to remove them.
-Although in this case, there are none to be elimnated.
+**Checking and removing the variables whose variance are close to zero**

+Variables with nearly zero variance have less prediction value, so we need to remove them.
+In this case, there are no such variables

     # checking for near zero variance
     trainNZV <- nearZeroVar(trainPred, saveMetrics=TRUE)